 Broccoli may be blanched in hot water or steam before freezing.
-However, steam blanching will improve color, retain solids, and improve product recovery.
+However, steam blanching is superior in terms of improving color, retaining solids, and improving product recovery.

-Most commercial broccoli is packed into 8 oz. to 3 lb.
-(0.2 to 1.4 kg) cartons, boil-in bags, or poly-bags, then blast frozen on trays or contact plate frozen.
-If packed in bulk, it is preferable to individually quick freeze by fluidized bed technique before packing in 20 to 60 lb.
-(9 to 27 kg) cartons or tote bins.
+Most commercial broccoli is packed into 8-oz. to 3-lb.
+(227-g to 1.36-kg) cartons, boil-in bags, or polybags, then blast frozen on trays or contact plate frozen.
+If packed in bulk, it is preferable to individually quick freeze by fluidized bed technique before packing in 20- to 60-lb (9- to 27-kg) cartons or tote bins.
 Although quality is improved with more rapid freezing, cryogenic immersion freezing is not necessary.